-A claimant must be the owner of a farm (see definition on page 3) and may be any of the following:
+A claimant must be the "owner" of a farm (see definition later in these instructions) and may be any of the following:

-• Individuals - Individuals, partners in partnerships, members of limited liability companies (LLCs) treated as partnerships, shareholders of tax-option (S) corporations, and grantors of revocable trusts may claim the credit on their individual income tax returns.
+Individuals - Individuals, partners in partnerships, members of limited liability companies (LLCs) treated as partnerships, shareholders of tax-option (S) corporations, and grantors of revocable trusts may claim the credit on their individual income tax returns.
 (See "Corporations" for information regarding publicly traded partnerships and LLCs treated as corporations.)

-If two or more members of a household (an individual, his or her spouse if married, and dependents while under age 18) qualify (for example, where spouses are filing separate returns), they must determine between themselves whether:
+If two or more members of a household (an individual, their spouse if married, and dependents while under age 18) qualify (for example, where spouses are filing separate returns), they must determine between themselves whether: